-- a is the total of all dividend imputation and payments for foreign dividends attached to all dividends distributed to beneficiaries during the income year - b is the total distribution, including capital distributions made to the particular beneficiary during the year - c is the total distribution, including capital distributions made to all beneficiaries during the year.
+- a is the total of all dividend imputation credits attached to all dividends distributed to beneficiaries during the income year - b is the total distribution, including capital distributions made to the particular beneficiary during the year - c is the total distribution, including capital distributions made to all beneficiaries during the year.

-Show the beneficiary's share of imputation credits in Box 24N and payments for foreign dividends in Box 24P.
+Show the beneficiary's share of imputation credits in Box 24N.